Get The Representation That You Need to Protect Your DUI Cases in South Carolina.

 - Murder or Attempted Murder

 If you have been arrested for a DUI in Fort Mill & Greenville, South Carolina, do not face the solicitor’s office alone.
-Contact our Fort Mill & Greenville DUI attorneys today to schedule a free consultation by calling (803) 548-2468 to learn how we can strengthen your case based on the facts and evidence surrounding your arrest.
+Contact our Criminal defense attorney Fort Mill today to schedule a consultation by calling (803) 548-2468 to learn how we can strengthen your case based on the facts and evidence surrounding your arrest.
 The sooner we can review your case, the quicker we can counter the charges against you while petitioning to keep your driving privileges until the hearing.